mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-18.md

     console.log(calculate(radiusArr, circumference));  // [6.28, 12.56, 18.84, 25.12]

 ```

-We are reducing repetitive code here by:

-**Abstracting the Calculation Logic:**

--> Instead of writing separate functions for calculating area and circumference, we define the calculation logic in individual functions (area and circumference).
--> These functions handle just the specific calculation, making them reusable.

-**Using a Higher-Order Function:**

--> The calculate function is a generic HOF that takes any operation (like area or circumference) as an argument.
--> This eliminates the need to write separate functions with the same looping and pushing logic.

-**Avoiding Duplicate Loops and Output Array Creation:**

--> Instead of duplicating the for loop and output array inside each calculation function, we use the same loop and output array inside the calculate function.
--> This makes the code more modular and reusable.

-In short, we have one HOF that handles looping and array creation, while the specific calculation logic is passed as a function.
-This way, we reuse the common logic and reduce code duplication.
+✅ Modular: Because the logic is split into small independent functions.

+🔁 Reusable: Because the same function calculate works with any operation you pass.

+🛠️ Easy to maintain: Because you update only the operation function, not the whole logic.

 # Q2: What is a Polyphil ?

 A polyfill is a browser fallback.
-It’s a piece of code that provides modern functionality to older browsers that don’t natively support it.
-In simple terms, if a new feature or function doesn’t work in an older browser, the polyfill replicates that functionality from scratch, allowing it to work as expected.
+It's a piece of code that provides modern functionality to older browsers that don't natively support it.
+In simple terms, if a new feature or function doesn't work in an older browser, the polyfill replicates that functionality from scratch, allowing it to work as expected.

 In our case, we are trying to create a polyfill for the map() function.